cloudmesh-community/sp19-222-97/project-report/report.md

 The analysis of the data was first done with the usage of a linear regression model.
 For this, I took the features to be year, rounds won, and composite score.
 The label in question was the resulting ranking of players.
 The second model used was a data tree classifier.
 This would help with the previous linear regression model, since we can observe how the Gini coefficients - numbers that represent the inequality distribution of data tree nodes that help color the importance of certain variables - are resulted from the usage of a decision tree.
 Gini coefficients are assigned to each

 By using a data tree node to evaluate linear regression models, we can better understand which relationships between variables are meaningful and which are not.
-T

 :wave: how exactly does a data tree do this?